Aim of the Challenge

 - The robot will be outfitted with a small attachment, fixed to the robot using similar techniques to the Pi Noon pin/balloon attachment.
 The electrical connector block provided for Pi Noon can be used in this dual capacity.
 The fixing pole for the bowl is approximately 3mm wide, but you should ensure it can handle slightly wider to cope with any small differences in widths.

-- The design for the sample holder attachment is shown below and can be downloaded as a zipped SVG file here: Sample Holder.
+- The laser-cut design for the sample holder attachment is shown below and can be downloaded as a zipped SVG file here: Sample Holder.
 Please note: when opening in Inkscape, open it in “outline view”.
+Alternatively, you can 3D-print the holder in two parts by downloading these STL files (Thanks to Pete Isley for these!)

 - A photograph of the attachment on a sample robot is shown below (click to embiggen):